devholic/deferclient/README.md

  *  **Database latency** - Get notified of slow database queries in your go app.

+ *  **Metrics** - See:
+    - go routines
+    - memory
+    - usage
+    - gc
+    - cgo

- *  **Metrics** - See goroutines, memory usage, gc and more automatically in your own dashboard.
+    and more automatically in your own dashboard.

  *  **Custom K/V** - Got something we don't support?
 You can log your own k/v metrics just as easily.